MicrosoftDocs/Viva/Viva/solutions/hybrid-workforce-experience-source-files.md

 # Generate source files for the Hybrid workforce experience solution

-Before you can use the template, you’ll need to generate these source files:
+In this article, you'll:

+> [!div class="checklist"]
+>
-* Interactive and non-interactive event logs from Azure AD (as .csv)
+> * Download interactive and non-interactive event logs from Azure AD  as .csv files.
-* List of office IP addresses
+> * Create an office IP address list.

+## Event logs

 To generate event logs and download them as .csvs: